How to Prepare for House Painting

 Seal nailheads and craters with primer.
 Then fill the craters with caulk.
 You can apply acrylic paint right over acrylic latex caulk-no primer needed.

 Sometimes a piece of wood siding or trim peels while neighboring boards don’t, even though they all get the same sun and moisture exposure (Photo 1).
 In a case like this, the board itself is usually the problem.
 Some boards won’t hold paint because of “mill glaze,” a glossy or waxy surface left when the board was planed at the mill.
+Don’t forget to check out our tips for painting wood siding.

 Cure this problem by sanding glazed areas.
 Grain pattern can cause a more common and difficult problem.
 Dark bands of grain (called “latewood”) are less porous and stable than the lighter bands of wood, so paint doesn’t stick to them very well.